22nd Guards Heavy Bomber Aviation Division: 9th Guards Aviation Division Long Range

 For showing courage in fighting for their homeland against the German invaders, with persistence, discipline and organization, for heroism, the order of People's Commissariat of Defense (NKO) under the number 274 of September 18, 1943, the division was awarded the title of Guards.
 It became known as the 9th Guards Aviation Division Long-range, and 18 September, has since become an annual day of celebration Division.
-Later, the order of the NKO USSR May 27, 1944, to commemorate the victories in participating in the battles for the liberation of Donbas, the division was given the honorary name of Donbas.
+Later, the order of the NKO USSR May 27, 1944, to commemorate the victories in participating in the battles for the liberation of Donbass, the division was given the honorary name of Donbass.

-22nd Guards Bomber Aviation Division Donbas
+22nd Guards Bomber Aviation Division Donbass

 In connection with the transformation of Long Range Aviation into the 18th Air Army and the dissolution of 6th Long-Range Aviation Corps, the Division from December 22, 1944, joined the 3rd Guards Bomber Aviation Corps.
-In accordance with a Directive of General Staff of the number Org/10/315706 December 26, 1944, the division was renamed the 22nd Guards Donbas Bomber Division.
+In accordance with a Directive of General Staff of the number Org/10/315706 December 26, 1944, the division was renamed the 22nd Guards Donbass Bomber Division.

 By a decree of the Presidium of the Supreme Soviet of the USSR for its exemplary fulfillment of the command in the battles against the German invaders in the capture of the German capital - of Berlin, and displaying courage and heroism, the division was awarded the Order of Red Banner.

 During the war, the crews of the division completed 14,965 sorties, dropping 14,178 tons of bombs destroyed 59 crossings, 10 g / d of nodes, destroyed 38 g / d trains, 30 aircraft on the ground, blown up 43 warehouses with ammunition and fuel.

 For excellent military operations during World War II, the division was honored with the Supreme Commander's gratitude 13 times.